fhdsl/Choosing_Genomics_Tools/docs/02-genomics_overview.md

 ### Other files

 \* If you didn't see a file type listed you are looking for, take a look at this [list by the BROAD](https://software.broadinstitute.org/cancer/software/gsea/wiki/index.php/Data_formats).
-OR it may be covered in the data type specific chapters.
+Or, it may be covered in the data type specific chapters.